scipy-lectures/scientific-python-lectures/intro/matplotlib/matplotlib.rst

 ::

-    from matplotlitb import pyplot as plt
+    from matplotlib import pyplot as plt

 Simple plot
 ===========